Isac-Pederson/Tutorials/README.md

-# Interactive-English-Dictionary
+# TUTORIALS

-First project in expanding knowlege in python besides gamedev, will not be adding instuctions/offical README as this is only to show that I'm still active on github to employers and the projects are miniscule.
+Tutorials of languages, frameworks and anything inbetween.
+Pushing them to GitHub to show that I'm still active and slowly branching out.

+Also it'll probably force me to finish all those Udemy courses;)